 If you join one of Judson’s ensembles, you’ll not only meet other music majors but chemistry, architecture, history, youth ministry, business, and worship arts majors too.
-Most of our ensembles perform locally at least twice a year and in addition, several perform in the greater Chicago area at hospitals, schools and retirement centers.
+Most of our ensembles perform on campus at least twice a year and in addition, several perform in the greater Chicago area at hospitals, schools and retirement centers.

-The Judson University Chamber Singers is a select group of the most talented singers at Judson.
-They perform a wide variety of literature, from early oratorios with professional orchestra to madrigals and lighter music.
+The Judson University Chamber Singers is a select group of the most gifted singers at Judson.
+They perform a wide variety of literature, from early oratorios to madrigals and lighter music.

-Students who play an orchestral instrument are eligible to participate in the Judson Civic Orchestra.
+Students who play an orchestral instrument may participate in the Judson Civic Orchestra upon acceptance by audition.
 A wide variety of students, professional musicians, music educators, and dedicated amateur musicians make up the membership of this orchestra, which meets at 7:30 p.m. on Monday evenings through the fall and spring semesters in room 116 of the Edward and Alice Thompson Center.
 Learn more here.

 CHAMBER MUSIC ENSEMBLES